php-dev-br/laravel-doc-pt-br/validation.md

 <a name="quick-defining-the-routes"></a>
 ### Defining The Routes

-First, let's assume we have the following routes defined in our `routes/web.php` file:
+First, let's assume we have the following routes defined in our `app/Http/routes.php` file:

+    // Display a form to create a blog post...
     Route::get('post/create', 'PostController@create');

+    // Store a new blog post...
     Route::post('post', 'PostController@store');

 Of course, the `GET` route will display a form for the user to create a new blog post, while the `POST` route will store the new blog post in the database.